Why I Quit Being a Baha’i

 - Give people a justification for their prejudices.
 The Baha’i faith’s concept of sexuality and relationships is extremely narrow — limited to heterosexual relationships between legally married partners.
 This was largely due to the interpretation of one former leader of the religion of one vague line in the writings.
 Because of the structure of the Baha’i faith, it can’t be challenged.
 (More on governance below.)

-Religions, including the Baha’i faith, are a medium for harm to people.
-They deny people’s identities, and give others an excuse for persecuting them — for example, for being gay, having a different gender identity, or having a different belief system.
+Religions, including the Baha’i faith, can be a medium for harm to people.
+They can fail to acknowledge people’s identities, and give others an excuse for persecuting them — for example, for being gay, having a different gender identity, or having a different belief system.

 I know of many people with fractured relationships with their other family members because of a differing interpretation of what it means to be a member of their religion.